cookiengineer/golem/README.md

     hangs when using this, use the synchronous XMLHttpRequest APIs instead.

+## Work-in-Progress

+Currently, this library is in a working state, but also a bit experimental due to the nature of upstream WebASM support quirks.
+There's a separate [TODO.md](/TODO.md) that tries to reflect what is not working yet and what is being implemented in the future.

+## Examples

+There's the [examples](/examples) folder that contains small test projects that you can use to find out how APIs work in detail.
+They are similar to unit tests in nature, because `go test` cannot generate binaries for the `syscall/js` platform.

+## Projects

+These are the Projects using `gooey` as a library.
+This list is meant to showcase how to use the library, how to integrate it into your workflow, and how to integrate it with [webview/webview_go](https://github.com/webview/webview_go).

+- [Git Evac](https://github.com/cookiengineer/git-evac), a Git Management Tool

 # License

 This project is licensed under the [MIT](./LICENSE_MIT.txt) license.